correial/correial.github.io/content/Fast Robots/Lab 7/index.md

 ```

 Below is the `runPIDLin()` function.
 We can break down each function called
-- `collectTOF()` collects the next ToF value and is responsible for setting the `update` variable to true if the ToF value is a new one or not.
+- `collectTOF()` collects the next ToF value and is responsible for setting the `update` variable to true dependings on if the ToF value is new or not.
 The ToF value (new or old) is added to the global TOF1 array.
 - `kalman()` is responsible for running the Kalman filter.
-Note that the `runPIDLin()` functions runs as fast as possible thus the kalman filter is heping to provide a distance measurment when new ToF values are not ready.
-I found that I had to scale my input speed value by 1000 for a better kalman response with from the state space dynamics
+Note that the `runPIDLin()` functions runs as fast as possible thus the kalman filter is especially useful in predicting a distance measurment when new ToF values are not ready.
+I found that I had to scale my input speed value by 1000 for a better kalman response with from the state space dynamics (this is discussed again at the end).
 - `pid_speed_ToF()` feeds the distance value from the kalman filter into the PID loop which ultimately sends a speed to the motors.
 Note that the `pid_speed_ToF` function is effectively the same as from Lab 5.

 ```c++